All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Nutritional Adequacy

-Postpartum women recovering from pregnancy and delivery have elevated nutritional needs, including iron, calcium, and vitamin D. The appetite-suppressing effects of GLP-1 medications require intentional attention to nutritional quality to avoid deficiencies.
+Postpartum women recovering from pregnancy and delivery have improved nutritional needs, including iron, calcium, and vitamin D. The appetite-suppressing effects of GLP-1 medications require intentional attention to nutritional quality to avoid deficiencies.
 Regular lab monitoring is recommended.

 Common Side Effects